raagan-u/docs/docs/developers/contracts/AtomicSwapBTC.md

    - The script address is derived from the HTLC parameters (pubkeys, secret hash, and timelock)

 2. The HTLC script ensures that the locked funds can only be spent if either:
-   - The redeemer provides the correct secret and their signature (redeem path)
+   - The redeemer provides the correct secret and their signature (redeem path).
-   - The initiator claims back after timelock expiry (refund path)
+   - The initiator claims back after timelock expiry (refund path).
-   - Both parties agree to cancel (instant refund path)
+   - Both parties agree to cancel (instant refund path).

 The amount locked in the script becomes the swap amount.
 The transaction must be confirmed on the Bitcoin blockchain before the counterparty proceeds with their side of the swap.